huipingcao/CalvingDetection/README.md

 ### Output
 - Trained Random Forest model

-You can then go back to the Stage1 code and change USE_CLF to True in order to plot the results with the classification results.
+#### You can then go back to the Stage1 code and turn USE_CLF to be True in order to plot the results with the classification results.
 ---